 Where can you find qualified professionals, and how can you verify their proficiency?

 A link building agency or a contractor must have solid background processes and clear communication skills to run every project smoothly.
 To determine whether a provider meets these criteria, you can ask them a series of questions.

 Look for direct, transparent answers with proven case studies, tactics, and samples.
 Watch out for black hat tactics, the lack of transparency, or the refusal to answer your questions.

 The first source is word-of-mouth.
 Ask your circle for recommendations on link building services and if they have any negative experiences with their current provider.

-Also, you can find lots of trusted agencies on sites like Clutch.
+Also, you can find lots of trusted agencies on sites like Clutch or G2.
 The platform provides only verified customer reviews and consolidates information on the company, budget, results, and other relevant details.

 If you want to explore companies worldwide or from a particular country, Clutch is your must-visit site.

 To find individual contractors, search through LinkedIn, Fiverr, or UpWork.
 Finding freelancers on LinkedIn comes with some friction and manual checking of each profile.
 For instance, LinkedIn offers about 9,300 profiles that provide link building services and speak English.